brycefisher/ephemerajs/README.md

    In the above example, Sara has a 50% chance of being returned by the callback function.
 Joanna has a 30% chance, and Henrietta has a 20% chance.
  + `colorHex()` - creates a callback which returns hexadecimal colors values.
+ + `colorHexRange(min,max)` - creates a callback which returns hexadecimal colors values between min and max, where min and max are hex color codes (#000000 - #ffffff).

 ### Custom Transformations